tsg-iitkgp/OnBoarding/README.md

 4. Request edit access to the credentials sheet.
 DO NOT give edit access to anybody else.
 If needed, make read-only copies, or preferably share only the credentials needed.

-5. Get your SSH key added to the AWS server running Ghost for the GymK blog.
+5. Get your SSH key added to the AWS server running [Ghost](https://ghost.org/docs/introduction/) for the [Gymkhana blog](https://tsgblog.iitkgp.ac.in/), [Gymkhana Backend](https://github.com/tsg-iitkgp/tsg-backend), [Gymkhana Website](https://github.com/tsg-iitkgp/tsg-site).

-6. Get your SSH key added to the Gymkhana server, and ensure you have access and permissions are configured properly for the `/home/gymkhana` directory.
+6. Get your SSH key added to the Gymkhana server available in the board room of Gymkhana.

-7. Get access to the `tech.tsgiitkgp@gmail.com` account, and update the phone number to the present tech coordinator.
+7. Get access to the `tech.tsgiitkgp@gmail.com` account, and update the phone number and email signature to the present tech coordinator.

 8. Update the contacts page with the new office bearer info.
 We also need to update the archival data, this is done on Google Sheets presently.
 Get access to the formatted and compiled datasheets.